soderlind/wp-loupe/README.md

 WP Loupe is a WordPress plugin that enhances the search functionality of your WordPress site.
 It uses a custom search index to provide fast and accurate search results.

-WP Loupe uses the [Loupe library](https://github.com/loupe-php/loupe/blob/main/README.md) to create a search index for your posts and pages.
+WP Loupe uses the [Loupe search engine](https://github.com/loupe-php/loupe/blob/main/README.md) to create a search index for your posts and pages.

 ## Features